-You and I both know that doing a web search is as frightening as it is helpful.
+You and I both know that doing a web search for reliable information is as frightening as it is helpful.
 When you are heading into that Mom group to ask your question, remember this video!

 Take a watch and let me know in the comments where you think you’ll go to find your answer next time.